(con't from Part VIII)

 This is the purpose of Trio in Eb Major Op.
 14 (photo), to teach the performer how to play this way in 3 independent parts very high on the pedalboard and to address the hardest thing about organ playing, which is getting the left hand and feet to move independently anywhere on the keys and in exact time with the right hand [See blog, What About The Piano, Part IV, The Hardest Thing].

-This work, like all trios in this form, is not easy; while it takes the music only through the 5 nearest keys, it proceeds at a fast clip, keeps the hands on different manuals, and has the feet moving all over the pedalboard from bottom C to high F; an instrument with a pedalboard that extends this high will therefore be needed to perform this work.
+This work, like all trios in this form, is not easy; it is in fact quite difficult because, while it takes the music only through the 5 nearest keys, it proceeds at a fast clip, keeps the hands on different manuals, and has the feet moving all over the pedalboard from low C to high (middle) Eb; a pedalboard extending at least that high will therefore be needed to perform this work.

 Quick sounding stops at 8-foot pitch should be chosen for all 3 moving lines, including the Pedal; flute tone works well for the right hand and Pedal parts.